isc-projects/isc-dnssec-guide/doc/signing.rst

    # cp /etc/bind/Kexample.com.+013+10376.key /tmp/example.key

-The original key file looks like this (actual key shortened for display, and comments omitted):
+The original key file looks like this (with the actual key shortened for ease of display, and comments omitted):

 ::